csainty/Veil/Src/Veil.Handlebars/README.md

 Get it on nuget `Install-Package Veil.Handlebars`

-The Handlebars parser is registered under the keys `handlebars` and `haml`.
+The Handlebars parser is registered under the keys `handlebars` and `hbs`.

 You can experiment with the syntax online - [http://tryveil.com](http://tryveil.com)